 Welcome to our Ultimate Things to know before going to Thailand-Guide.
 While staying in this beautiful country, we realized that there are some things we actually would have liked to know before visiting Thailand.
 That’s why we created a comprehensive list of things that can help you know more about the people, culture and customs before your departure.

 Thailand is known to be THE backpacking destination.
 And actually, that was also the reason why we were not that keen on traveling there in the first place.
 But after traveling 30 days through the North and another 19 days through the South, (With 28 days in between that we spent in Myanmar) we could completely relate with all the expats living in this wonderful country.
-We can just recommend you a trip to Thailand.
-Although, there are so many tourists you can still dive into the unique culture of the land of smile anyway.
-In the following, you can find the main information you need to know before and during your travel to Thailand.
+We can absolutely recommend you a trip to Thailand.
+Although there are so many tourists you can still dive into the unique culture of the land of smile.
+In the following, you can find the main and most important things to know before traveling to Thailand.

 What to find out in this post